Planning for Learning

 - Both inside and outside learning zones provide a wide range of challenging activities and resources, for children to develop and extend their own learning.

-Letters & Sounds is the phonic scheme we use across the school.
+Read Write InC (RWI) is the systematic synthetic phonic scheme we use across the school.
 The scheme’s approach to teaching Phonics enables the children to quickly learn:

 - The process of how the English letter sound system works